theresa-m/lift-woke-plugin/README.md

 To include Woke as an analyzer:
 1. Make sure Sonatype Lift is configured on your public GitHub project: https://github.com/apps/sonatype-lift
 2. Add [.lift/woke](https://github.com/theresa-m/lift-woke-plugin/blob/main/.lift/woke) to your project
-3. Add the following line to `.lift.toml` in your root directory:
+3. Add the following line to `.lift/config.toml` in your root directory:

 `customTools = [ ".lift/woke" ]`